manateelazycat/lsp-bridge/README.md

 - `acm-enable-citre`: Integration with [citre(ctags)](https://github.com/universal-ctags/citre).
 Enable this to add citre (ctags) backend (disabled by default)
 - `acm-doc-frame-max-lines`: Max line number of help documentation, default is 20
 - `acm-candidate-match-function`: The complete menu matching algorithm, the algorithm prefix of orderless-\* needs to be installed additional [orderless](https://github.com/oantolin/orderless)
-- `acm-completion-backend-merge-order`: Display order of completion backends.
-By default, multiple completion backends are merged in the order of LSP, Templates, and TabNine, and then the remaining templates and LSP completion options are displayed.
-You can adjust the order of completion back-end merging according to your needs
+- `acm-completion-backend-merge-order`: Customize the order of the completion backends, default order is: first part of mode candidate, first part of template candidates, tabnine/copilot/codeium, second part of template candidates, second part of mode candidates, set `acm-completion-mode-candidates-merge-order` customize mode candidates order
+- `acm-completion-mode-candidates-merge-order`: Customize the order of the mode candidates, the display order for mode candidates, default order: Tailwind、 Elisp、 LSP、 Jupyter、 Ctags、 Citre、 ROAM、 Word、 Telegra
 - `acm-backend-lsp-candidate-min-length`: The minimum characters to trigger lsp completion, default is 0
 - `acm-backend-elisp-candidate-min-length`: The minimum characters to trigger elisp completion, default is 0
 - `acm-backend-yas-candidate-min-length`: The minimum characters to trigger yasnippet completion, default is 0